-Framing_mode: 1 byt e.
-0: Do not change framing mode.
-1: No background layer is generated, except for one ahead of the very first foreground layer in the datastream.
-The interframe delay is associated with each foreground layer in the subframe. delay 2: No background layer is generated, except for one ahead of the very first image in the datastream.
+- 0: Do not change framing mode. - 1: No background layer is generated, except for one ahead of the very first foreground layer in the datastream.
+The interframe delay is associated with each foreground layer in the subframe. - 2: No background layer is generated, except for one ahead of the very first image in the datastream.
 The interframe delay is associated only with the final layer in the subframe.
-A zero interframe is associated with the other layers in the subframe. agaagiated 3: A background layer is generated ahead of each foreground layer.
-The interframe delay is associated with each foreground layer, and a zero delay is associated with each background layer.
-4: The background layer is generated only ahead of the first foreground layer in the subframe.
+A zero interframe delay is associated with the other layers in the subframe. - 3: A background layer is generated ahead of each foreground layer.
+The interframe delay is associated with each foreground layer, and a zero delay is associated with each background layer. - 4: The background layer is generated only ahead of the first foreground layer in the subframe.
 The interframe delay is associated only with the final foreground layer in the subframe.
 A zero interframe delay is associated with the background layers, except when there is no foreground layer in the subframe, in which case the interframe delay is associated with the sole background layer.

-Subframe_name: 0 or subfr more bytes (Latin-1 Text).
-Can be omitted; if so, the came is nameless.
+Subframe\name: 0 or more bytes (Latin-1 Text).
+Can be omitted; if so, the subframe is nameless.

 Separator: 1 byte: (null).
 Must be omitted if all remaining fields are also omitted.
-Change_interfra ame_del 1 byt 0: 1: 2: lay: ce.
-No. Yes, for the upcoming subframe only.
-Yes, also reset default.